 You may be surprised to learn that 66% of military students are married and/or raising children.
 When you combine this fact with ever-increasing tuition costs, it makes sense that military students may need to look to certain benefit programs to help them fund their education, if they qualify.
 The good news is that there may be a variety of education benefit programs for qualifying Veterans and their families.
 Examples of these programs include the Veterans Education Assistance Program (VEAP), Survivors and Dependents Assistance (SEAP) and The Servicemen’s Readjustment Act.
 To find out more about Veteran benefits visit www.benefits.va.gov.

 Other Ways to Fund Your Education

-Another area to look into is Military Tuition Assistance Programs, which may be available to qualified members of the Army, Air Force, Marines, Navy, Coast Guard, Reserves and National Guard.
-To find out whether or not you qualify for tuition assistance, visit the official website of your respective military branch.
+Another area to look into is Military Education Benefits, which may be available to qualified members of the Army, Air Force, Marines, Navy, Coast Guard, Reserves and National Guard.
+To find out whether or not you qualify for military education benefits, visit the official website of your respective military branch.

 The term “military students” refers to military service members, veterans and dependents (spouse & children).

 eLearners.com is not connected with any government agency.
 If you would like more information about potential benefits, please see: http://www.benefits.va.gov, http://myarmybenefits.us.army.mil/, http://www.militaryonesource.mil/